EV Charging Station Route

 Own the chargers parked on someone else's property — drivers pay you while the car sits

 EV charging route operators own and manage a portfolio of Level 2 charging stations installed at apartment complexes, office parks, retail centers, hotels, and parking garages.
 The host property provides the electricity and the parking space; the operator owns the hardware, manages billing, and collects charging revenue.
 A route of 50 Level 2 ports charging $0.25–$0.40 per kWh at 2–3 sessions per day generates $120K–$220K in annual revenue.
 The business model mirrors vending machine routes: low-touch, asset-backed, scalable by adding hardware.
-EV adoption has grown 40%+ year-over-year since 2022 — the infrastructure gap is still real, particularly in multi-family housing where residents can't charge at home.
+EV adoption has grown steadily since 2022, with the infrastructure gap most acute in multi-family housing where residents can't charge at home.

 Avg Revenue